 Saida Piri Saida Piri is a high school senior at LACES.
 She has been a part of Math Circle since the 4th grade.
 She loves to teach math and is really excited to help the Beginners classes!

-Mark Ponomarenko is an LAMC alumnus and a second-year undergraduate student at UCLA.
-He is majoring in Applied Mathematics, and has experience teaching students of all ages.
-Mark’s other interests include computer engineering, martial arts, and photography.
+Mark Ponomarenko is an LAMC alumnus and a third-year undergraduate student at UCLA.
+He is majoring in Applied Mathematics, but also knows a bit about computer science, Linux, and martial arts.